 These sometimes very pretty websites and carts will eventually come under regular bot attacks and are far more likely to be taken down on a regular basis, annoying them and their host company, who themselves are not blameless.
 The widespread use of insecure or badly coded themes or plugins doesn’t help either.

 Never ignore what makes a website truly successful

 I’m seeing that although many webhosts, theme providers and designers provide some nice options to get a pretty website running.
 But what is nearly always overlooked, even when a professional ‘web designer’ is involved, is ensuring the site also: 1/ Runs Fast … 2/ Gets Traffic … 3/ Is Secure

 The solution is to have a professional developer involved like ourselves (that has a passion for this area), perhaps spending a few hours to check what you (or your web designer) has done and make recommendations, repairs or hosting upgrades.
 Any website needs the input of geeks now, not just graphic designers who are not trained in optimising site speed, traffic or security.
 In fact most designers I know hate this aspect of the web and often happy to have someone else step up to help out..

-Performance and Functionality trumps good looks every time
+Functionality, Performance [and Security] trumps good looks every time

 Sadly, most home or small business websites setup by entrepreneurs, business owners or junior web designers spend all their time and money on ‘looking good’ and mimicking those printed brochures from the 1980s.
 Website performance, traffic, security together with the core function, getting sales leads, is largely ignored.
 We intend to fix that.
 That’s what our new WordHost service is all about.